-- 1. "Abuse" means the willful infliction of injury, unreasonable confinement, intimidation or punishment, with resulting physical harm, impairment or mental anguish; - "Access" means the right of a person to enter a facility to communicate privately and without unreasonable restriction when invited to do so by a resident.
-The state or local "ombudsman", as that term is defined by the Aging Services Division of the Department of Human Services pursuant to the Older Americans' Act, 42 U.S.C.A., Section 3001 et seq., as amended, and a case manager employed by the Department of Mental Health and Substance Abuse Services or one of its contract agencies shall have right of access to enter a facility, communicate privately and without unreasonable restriction with any resident who consents to the communication, to seek consent to communicate privately and without restriction with any resident, and to observe all areas of the facility that directly pertain to the patient care of the resident without infringing upon the privacy of the other residents without first obtaining their consent;
+- 1. "Abuse" means the willful infliction of injury, unreasonable confinement, intimidation, or punishment, with resulting physical harm, impairment, or mental anguish; - 2.
+"Access" means the right of a person to enter a facility to communicate privately and without unreasonable restriction when invited to do so by a resident.
+A representative of the Office of the State Long-Term Care Ombudsman and a case manager employed by the Department of Mental Health and Substance Abuse Services or one of its contract agencies shall have right of access to enter a facility, communicate privately and without unreasonable restriction with any resident who consents to the communication, to seek consent to communicate privately and without restriction with any resident, and to observe all areas of the facility that directly pertain to the patient care of the resident without infringing upon the privacy of the other residents without first obtaining their consent;

-1 "Administrator" means the person licensed by the State of 2 Oklahoma who is in charge of a facility.
-An administrator must 3 devote at least one-third (1/3) of such person's working time to on-4 the-job supervision of the facility; provided that this requirement 5 shall not apply to an administrator of an intermediate care facility 6 for individuals with intellectual disabilities with sixteen or fewer 7 beds (ICF/IID-16), in which case the person licensed by the state may be in charge of more than one such ICF/IID-16 facility, if such 9 facilities are located within a circle that has a radius of not more 10 than fifteen (15) miles, the total number of facilities and beds 11 does not exceed six facilities and sixty-four beds, and each such 12 ICF/IID-16 facility is supervised by a qualified professional.
-13 facilities may be free-standing in a community or may be on campus 14 with a parent institution.
-The ICF/IID-16 facility may be 15 independently owned and operated or may be part of a larger 16 institutional operation;
+- "Administrator" means the person licensed by the State of Oklahoma who is in charge of a facility.
+An administrator must devote at least one-third (1/3) of such person's working time to onthe-job supervision of the facility; provided, that this requirement shall not apply to an administrator of an intermediate care facility for individuals with intellectual disabilities with sixteen or fewer beds (ICF/IID-16), in which case the person licensed by the state may be in charge of more than one such ICF/IID-16 facility, if such facilities are located within a circle that has a radius of not more than fifteen (15) miles, the total number of facilities and beds does not exceed six facilities and sixty-four beds, and each such ICF/IID-16 facility is supervised by a qualified professional. facilities may be free-standing in a community or may be on campus with a parent institution.
+The ICF/IID-16 facility may be independently owned and operated or may be part of a larger institutional operation; - 4.
+"Advisory Board" means the Long-Term Care Facility Advisory Board;

-- 4. "Advisory Board" means the Long-Term Care Facility Advisory Board; - 5.
-"Adult companion home" means any home or establishment, funded and certified by the Department of Human Services, which provides homelike residential accommodations and supportive assistance to three or fewer adults with intellectual or developmental disabilities; - 6.
-"Board" means State Board of Health;
+5. "Adult companion home" means any home or establishment, funded and certified by the Department of Human Services, which provides homelike residential accommodations and supportive assistance to three or fewer adults with intellectual or developmental disabilities;

+6. "Board" means the State Board of Health;

-- 7. "Commissioner" means State Commissioner of Health; - 8.
+- 7. "Commissioner" means the State Commissioner of Health; - 8.
 "Department" means the State Department of Health; - 9.
-"Facility" means a nursing facility and a specialized home; provided this term shall not include a residential care home or an adult companion home; - 10.
-"Nursing facility" means a home, an establishment or an institution, a distinct part of which is primarily engaged in providing: - a. skilled nursing care and related services for residents who require medical or nursing care, - b. rehabilitation services for the rehabilitation of injured, disabled, or sick persons, or - c. on a regular basis, health-related care and services to individuals who, because of their mental or physical condition, require care and services beyond the level of care provided by a residential care home and which can be made available to them only through a nursing facility.
+"Facility" means a nursing facility and a specialized home; provided, this term shall not include a residential care home or an adult companion home; - 10.
+"Nursing facility" means a home, an establishment, or an institution, a distinct part of which is primarily engaged in providing: - a. skilled nursing care and related services for residents who require medical or nursing care, - b. rehabilitation services for the rehabilitation of injured, disabled, or sick persons, or - c. on a regular basis, health-related care and services to individuals who because of their mental or physical condition require care and services beyond the level of care provided by a residential care home and which can be made available to them only through a nursing facility.